 I’ve talked to a lot of QuickBooks users who have told me their QuickBooks file is too big.

-According to several Pro and Premier end users, Intuit support told them that you should upgrade to QuickBooks Enterprise Edition if your company file size exceeds 100MB.
+According to several Pro and Premier end users, they were told by different support resources that you should upgrade to QuickBooks Enterprise Edition if your company file size exceeds 150MB.

 Whoa, hold on pardner!